 Are you intimidated by the thought of reading poetry?
 Do you want to learn more tips and techniques for reading it as a family?
-We are starting a new series at Poetry Teatime on how to read a poem.
-Today, we'll be talking about the very first things you can do when you start to read a poem.
+We created a series at Poetry Teatime on how to read a poem.
+In this post, we talk about the very first things you can do when you start to read a poem.

 As we get into the nitty-gritty details of how to read a poem, you may want to have our guide on poetic terms with you in case you come across some terminology that you don’t know.